 In 2010, The Heart of Texas Foundation, through its founder Grove Norwood, invited Texas Lieutenant Governor Dan Patrick, Texas State Senator and Chair of the Criminal Justice Committee John Whitmire, and Texas Department of Criminal Justice Executive Director Bryan Collier to tour the Louisiana State Penitentiary at Angola to determine whether offering a Bachelor of Science in Biblical Studies to inmates with extremely long prison sentences through a Bible college in Texas would be a viable endeavor for the Texas Department of Criminal Justice.
 It was determined by this group of leaders that the answer was, “Yes.”
-Grove suggested, with unanimous approval from this group of leaders, that he move forward with approaching Southwestern Baptist Theological Seminary (SWBTS) to provide the instruction for the degree.
-Grove immediately requested a meeting with the president of SWBTS.
-The meeting was held in Fort Worth in the president’s office on May 27, 2010.
-At Grove’s request, the executives of SWBTS agreed to partner with The Heart of Texas Foundation to offer the degree to inmate men with long prison sentences.
+Grove suggested, with unanimous approval from this group of leaders, that he move forward with approaching Southwestern Baptist Theological Seminary to provide the instruction for the degree funded completely by The Heart of Texas Foundation.

 Chapter 1: Building a Best Practices Model for Inmate Field Ministry